s8ulsaMy/Travista--AI-trip-planner-website/README.md

 Replace `path_to_start_page_screenshot`, `path_to_create_trip_screenshot`, and `path_to_trip_generation_screenshot` with your actual screenshot image paths or URLs (you can upload images to the repo or host them elsewhere).

----

-If you want, I can help you generate the markdown code for embedding your actual images once you share them!
-Would you like that?